 No, not at all.
 Wineries are part of a healthy agricultural economy.
-However, what the wineries are demanding in their lawsuit – hours until 2:00am, outdoor amplified music, large events such as weddings and bachelorette parties, and full restaurant service – are not agriculture.
+However, what the wineries are demanding in their lawsuit – hours until 2:00am, outdoor amplified music, large events such as weddings and bachelorette parties, and full restaurant and bar service – are not agriculture.
 These types of activities have always been prohibited by zoning, and the wineries knew these were the rules when they set up business in the township.
 The rules were carefully crafted to provide much needed guardrails on activities to avoid conflicts with other agricultural operators and to protect quality of life in this community.
 The lawsuit is an attempt to nullify ordinances to the detriment of residents, and in ways that will forever change the peninsula.

 Is PTP involved in anything else besides the wineries’ lawsuit?

 PTP’s current focus is definitely centered on defending against the wineries’ claims.
 But, this is just the latest in a very long line of PTP’s activities and projects.
 PTP also promotes good parks, supports the very successful PDR (purchase of development rights) program, advocates for an improved agricultural ordinance for all farmers, works to improve non-motorized road uses and trails, and is involved in other local issues that affect residents’ quality of life on this peninsula.

 Is PTP duplicating the township’s efforts in this lawsuit?